Screening Workers with Affirmative Action: Introduction

-A US Federal government policy called "Work Opportunity Tax Credit (WOTC)" administered by the Internal Revenue Service and the Department of Labor serves a similar purpose, helping targeted groups to gain access to employment.
+A US Federal government policy called the ``Work Opportunity Tax Credit (WOTC)'', administered by the Internal Revenue Service and the Department of Labor, serves a similar purpose, helping targeted groups to gain access to employment.
 This tax credit is available for employers who hire employees from targeted groups such as veterans, IV-A recipients,\footnote{A Qualified IV-A recipient is an individual in a family receiving Temporary Assistance for Needy Families (TANF) for at least nine months within the 18-month period ending on their hiring date.} ex-felons, and others.
-The WOTC is about 40\% of wages (up to \$6,000) paid to an individual who is just hired, certified as being a member of a targeted group, and works full-time.\footnote{See \cite{collins2018work} for detailed descriptions and the summary statistics of this federal policy.
+The WOTC is about 40\% of wages (up to \$6,000) paid to a newly hired individual who is certified as a member of a targeted group and works full-time.\footnote{See \cite{collins2018work} for detailed descriptions and the summary statistics of this federal policy.
 Furthermore, the policy itself can be found on the Internal Revenue Service website and the performance of the WOTC can be found on the Department of Labor website.
 The cap of the tax credit varies with the certified group a worker belongs to.}

 This paper considers a mechanism design framework involving one principal (she) and two groups of agents.
 We pose the following questions: In a hiring scenario where agents differ in abilities and backgrounds, how would the principal design contracts to effectively screen the agent?
 If the contracts can screen the agent, is he screened by ability, background, or both?
 Moreover, what insights do the optimal contracts provide?
-The principal's task is to design a menu of contracts, from which the agents will choose the most preferred contract.
+The principal's task is to design a menu of contracts, from which the agents will choose their most preferred contract.
 We model an agent's type as two-dimensional.
-The first dimension is the innate ability, and the second dimension is the group he belongs to.
-The group determines the distribution from which the agent draws his cost type.
+The first dimension is the innate ability, captured by a privately known cost type, and the second dimension is the group he belongs to.
+The group determines the distribution from which the agent draws this cost type.
 Furthermore, we consider binary groups: a trait group that includes all protected identities and a non-trait group.
 Therefore, being in the trait group means the agent has the identity that allows the principal to claim the tax credit.